yupidevs/pactus/README.md

 evaluation.show()
 ```

-It should output evaluation results similar to:
+It should produce an output as the following:

 ```text
 General statistics: